Ex-Washington Redskins defensive back alleges team mishandled injury, cut insurance

 Cravens went on to say: “During the time I was put on the exempt list the Skins went out of their way to cut my insurance off, froze my payments, refuse to pay me and even recoup pay.
 All for a very real injury that THEY decided was made up.
 Which is why people fear being hurt in the league.”

-He added: “I will not be intimated nor will this go away anytime soon Skins.
+He added: “I will not be intimated (sic) nor will this go away anytime soon Skins.
 The evidence in court shows your guilty actions.
 The lies and mixed stories your witness provided have all been proven false .
 Use the CBA rules to your advantage all you want I will still win !
 You will not!"

 “2 years and no interest added to what I’m rightfully due and no timetable as to when the Skins will be forced to pay me what they owe.
 I’m willing to fight until the end.
 I thank the players who have experienced this with this team first hand that have called them on it!” he finished.